SHogenboom/BourdonVosTest/README.md

 <H1 id="top"> Online Bourdon Vos Test </H1>

 The Online Bourdon Vos Test (O-BVT) has transformed the Bourdon Vos Test (BVT; 1998) from a paper-and-pencil version to a web based test.
 The O-BVT & BVT measure continued attention in children aged 6 - 17.
 This is done by providing the participants with a sheet (BVT) or screen (O-BVT) containing 33 rows with 24 figures each (i.e. 792 figures).
 Each figure contains of either 3, 4, or 5 black dots.
-This is why the adult version (Bourdon Wiersma Test) is also called the "Dot Cancellation Test".
+This is why the adult version (the Bourdon Wiersma Test) is also called the "Dot Cancellation Test".

 **IF YOU WISH TO USE THE ONLINE BOURDON VOS TEST - PLEASE SEE THE [USER MANUAL](https://github.com/SHogenboom/BourdonVosTest/blob/master/README_USERS.pdf) FOR INSTRUCTIONS !**